 You can purchase On Guard® blend– either in a roll-on bottle or as an essential oil.

 The third option is doTERRA On Guard® Protecting Throat Drops.
-These protect your throat, whether you’re coughing, dealing with a sore, scratchy, and dry throat or want to give your immune system a natural boost.
+Use them if you want to give your immune system a natural boost.
+They also protect your throat, whether you’re coughing, dealing with a sore, scratchy, and dry throat.

 I haven’t tried them myself, but I’ve found a lot of positive online reviews of satisfied customers.
 Some even call this product a doTERRA sore throat bomb since it works so well!

 While these drops are more expensive than their competitors, people claim they are worth every penny.
 They’re delicious, they make the difference, and they’re vegan!